10 Incredible Things to do in Thailand

 Get lost in Chatuchak Weekend Market

-In the heart of the capital Bangkok lies Chatuchak Weekend Market, also know as JJ Market to the locals.
+In the heart of the capital, Bangkok, lies Chatuchak Weekend Market, also known as JJ Market to the locals.

 This sprawling complex is one of the largest weekend markets in the world, and there are over 15000 shops for you to choose from!

 It is divided into sections, and you can find almost anything here, no joke!

 From live animals to home decor, you will need to dress light and put on some good walking shoes for the hours you will spend here.

 Make sure to try out the local food on selection, especially the moo bing (pork skewers) and tom yum goong.

 With more than 300 islands to choose from, where do you start would be the appropriate question.